Open positions

 Bernardo is now working as a PhD student on similar topics.
 He is analyzing data recorded by H.E.S.S. and CTA/LST-1 in searches for VHE gamma rays associated to a variety of transient and often multi-messenger phenomena. |

 Weizmann KiendrébéogoPostdoc (since 2025)Weizmann joinded the group in early 2025 funded by the ANR "MOTS" project.
-He will be working on the development of Astro-COLIBRI, Tilepy and time domain studies with SVOM.
+He will be working on the development of Astro-COLIBRI, Tilepy and M4Opt, as well as population studies of gravitational waves sources.

 |